chohyunjae163/pikuma_physics_class/phy_note.md

 Adjust the position of the colliding objects.
 changing their positions in opposite directions along the collision normal.
 #### Impulse Method
 Adjust the velocity of the colliding objects by applying impulses
+The impulse method allows us to directly change the **velocities** of the bidoes that just collided
 #### Penalty Method
 Adjust the acceleration of the colliding objects